Where is the school located?

 What subjects will I study at DPA?

-DPA’s core classes are English, Math, Social Studies, Science, Computer Science, physical education, and art.
+DPA’s core classes are English, Math, Social Studies, Science, Computer Science, physical education, and robotics.

 What kinds of clubs or extracurricular activities will you offer?